Max Garcia, Co-founder High Six

-The loss of value mentioned is avoidable by adjusting the construction procurement process as well as solicitating the right expertise upstream to unlock optimisations, integrate return on experience and help improve on project predictability.
+The loss of value mentioned is avoidable by adjusting the construction procurement process as well as soliciting the right expertise upstream to unlock optimizations, integrate return on experience, and help to improve project predictability.

-For us, it is fundamental to introduce better technical definition in projects with our consortium of design-build partners to better inform and strengthen decision making.
+For us, it is fundamental to introduce better technical definitions in projects with our consortium of design-build partners to better inform and strengthen decision-making.

 Enabling adaptability within this process involves employing a platform approach and a focus on continuous improvement by not considering projects as one-off prototypes but as products that are flexible in form and function.

 We should take inspiration and learn from other industries, but with a grain of salt.

 Engineered-to-order products that result from a multitude of design choices and local regulatory constraints (i.e. buildings) should use a different production strategy than the more engineering-driven industries such as aerospace or automotive.

 The parallel that we identify with these industries lies with the system engineering approach that considers buildings as integrated systems made of technical sub-systems: superstructure, services, envelope.
 In this approach, complexity is designed out via augmented collaboration (BIM synthesis) and simplified interfaces (modular design).

 We think that it is possible to further leverage the potential of timber construction.

 The most sustainable development is the valorization of the infrastructure that exists already.
 However, given the expanding demographics and large movements of the population, it is clear that a tremendous volume of new construction is required.
 It is critical that all new constructions are defined with strong resiliency and low carbon objectives at the outset and developed to a lean, effective process.